tharindu-dm/OpertatingSystem/README.md

-# Operating Systems Multilevel Queue Scheduling
+# Operating Systems Multilevel Queue Scheduling using C++

 This project implements a Multilevel Queue Scheduling algorithm for process management in operating systems.
 It uses different scheduling algorithms for different priority levels of processes.